Data Model

 - Arthropod: arthropod capture sites.

-- Source Records: Records of the Sources at a specific time.
+- Source Records: Records of the Sources at a specific time t.

-- Diagnostics: Tests conducted on live animals, carcasses, or collected Specimens to assess hazards.
+- Diagnostics: Tests conducted on Sources or collected Specimens to assess health hazards.

-- Interpretation: The final status assigned to a Diagnostic, Specimen, or Source Record following documented case definitions.
+- Interpretation: The final status assigned to a Specimen or Source Record following documented case definitions.

 The basic relationships among the basic units of the data model are shown in Figure 1 below: